proptest-rs/proptest/book/src/proptest-derive/index.md

 crate](/proptest/index.md) before getting into this part of the documentation.

-**This crate is currently somewhat experimental.** Expect rough edges, particularly in documentation.
-It is also more likely to see releases with breaking changes than the main `proptest` crate.
+**This crate is currently 0.x.** It may see breaking changes breaking changes from time to time.

+We are currently looking to stabilize proptest-derive -- if you have any suggestions or asks to be included in a 1.x stable release, [open an issue on our github repo](https://github.com/proptest-rs/proptest/issues/new)